akami-solutions/docs.siwft.org/Writerside/topics/Transactions.md

 SIWFT->>Wallet Hub: Processes the transaction and responds with useful data Wallet Hub->>+Wallet: Passes on that the transaction was successful or not.
 </code-block>
+> Please keep in mind that transactions over 10.000 needs to be Verified manually by SIWFT
+>
+{style="note"}
 <api-endpoint openapi-path="../transactions.yaml" endpoint="/v0/transaction/{sender}/{receiver}" method="POST">
     <response type="200">
         <sample>